List of incidents during the Beagle conflict: Quidora Incident

 On 29 November 1967 the Chilean Patrol Boat Quidora (PTF-82) was shelled by the Argentine Navy from Ushuaia.

 The USCGC Southwind affair

 On 3 February 1968 the USCGC Southwind in emergency conditions headed to Ushuaia via the eastern entrance of the Beagle Channel without notification nor permission of the Chilean Government.
 The Chileans protested.

 The Barnevelt incident

 On 21 May 1977, after the arbitral award, the Argentine Navy installed a lighthouse in the (inhabited) Barnevelt Island.
 It was immediately dismantled by the Chilean Navy.

 On the east mouth of the Magellan Strait

 On 8 June 1978 Chile sent a diplomatic objection to Argentine activities off the eastern mouth of the Magellan Strait and reserving rights there.
 In September 1980 an offshore oil rig authorized by Argentina was warned by a Chilean warship and then by military helicopter to abandon the area.
 Also an Argentine military aircraft threatened a Chilean warship proceeding toward the Strait of Magellan from the Falkland Islands.

+Helicopter incident in 1980

+On 15 September 1980 an Argentine helicopter Alouette SA 316B piloted by Miguel Fajre tried to "intercept" four Chilean torpedo boats and two Chilean helicopters heading east to the Snipe Island (See Snipe incident).
+The probably intention was to impede the discovery of the Argentine Torpedo Boat Indomita, hidden off the Chilean Island Snipe and, further east, the ARA General Belgrano, sunk two years later during the Falkland War.